Back to School

 - It is recommended that students and staff members wear face coverings at school and on the bus.
 This is not a requirement but will be encouraged.

 - Temperatures will be checked routinely based on campus/facility protocols.

 - Desks should be spaced out 3 feet when possible to allow for social distancing or desk/face shield made available.
 When appropriate and possible, 6-feet social distancing will occur.

 - Efforts must be made by campuses and student organizations to socially distance large groups of students and stakeholders in assemblies, common area, practices, etc.

-- Facilities will be e-misted nightly with sanitizing spray.
+- Facilities will be e-misted routinely with sanitizing spray.